SuperOfficeDocs/superoffice-docs/docs/ns-web-services/rest.md

 /api/v1/Contact/123/Sales
 ```

-Each one of the examples will return the related entities for contact with contactId equal to 123.
+Each one of the examples will return the related entities for contact with `contactId` equal to 123.

 ## Binary Data

-Person, Project and Product Image data is just content that can be GET or POST without the need to wrap it in XML.
+Person, Project, and Product Image data is just content that can be GET or POST without the need to wrap it in XML.
 For example:

 ```http
 /api/v1/Person/123/image